0xcert/framework/docs/guide/atomic-orders.md

 $ npm i --save @0xcert/ethereum-order-gateway
 ```

-On our official [GitHub repository](https://github.com/0xcert/framework), we also host a compiled and minimized JavaScript files that you can directly include in your website.
-Please refer to the [API]() section to learn more about order gateway.
+On our official [GitHub repository](https://github.com/0xcert/framework), we also host compiled and minimized JavaScript files that you can directly include in your website.
+Please refer to the [API](https://docs.0xcert.org/api/core.html) section to learn more about order gateway.

 ## Usage overview

-To demonstrate the greatness of atomic swap operations, we will transfer an already existent asset to a new wallet and create a new asset and send it to our main wallet, all within a single mutation.
-First, we have to prepare the state that will allow for our plan's execution.
+To demonstrate the greatness of atomic swap operations, we will transfer an already existent asset to a new wallet, and create a new asset and send it to our main wallet, all within a single mutation.
+First, we have to prepare the state that will allow us to execute our plan.

-This guide assumes that you have followed the complete guide and taken all the steps from both [Certification](/) and [Asset management](/) sections, where we created a new asset with the ID `100`.
-For the purpose of this guide, make sure to have opened two MetaMask accounts.
+These guidelines assume that you have followed the complete guide and taken all the steps from both [Certification](https://docs.0xcert.org/guide/certification.html) and [Asset management](https://docs.0xcert.org/guide/asset-management.html) sections, where we created a new asset with the ID `100`.
+For the purpose of this guide, make sure you have opened two MetaMask accounts.
 In this example, we'll name the second account as `0xF9196F9f176fd2eF9243E8960817d5FbE63D79aa`, you may change this value if you find it more appropriate.

 As usual, we first import a module into the application.
-This time, we import the OrderGateway class which represents a wrapper around a specific predeployed structure on the Ethereum network.
+This time, we import the OrderGateway class which represents a wrapper around a specific pre-deployed structure on the Ethereum network.

 ```ts
 import { OrderGateway } from '@0xcert/ethereum-order-gateway';